How to Enroll In the Right Nursing School near Selbyville Delaware

-Registered Nurse Job Duties
+Registered Nurse Job Responsibilities

-Registered nurses are the primary occupation in the medical care delivery system.
-RNs practice in a large number of different medical settings, such as Milford DE hospitals, family practices, outpatient clinics, nursing homes and even schools.
-Their primary function is to support doctors in the care of their patients.
-However, the exact duties of a registered nurse will be dependent on their job or area of expertise as well as where they work.
-Some of the responsibilities of an RN may include:
+Registered nurses are the largest occupation in the medical delivery system.
+RNs practice in numerous different medical environments, namely Selbyville DE hospitals, family practices, outpatient clinics, nursing homes and even schools.
+Their general job is to assist doctors in the treatment of their patients.
+However, the particular duties of a registered nurse will depend on their job or specialization along with where they work.
+Some of the duties of an RN may include:

 - Providing medications

-- Observing patients
+- Overseeing patients

 - Conducting physical examinations